Coopy498/odin-recipes/README.md

 # odin-recipes
-Basic recipe page made only in HTML for The Odin Project
+Basic recipe page made only in HTML for The Odin Project.